 Living big on a dream of an abstract world, visual transformation arranged haphazardly on moments of creative spontaneity.
-Events influences authority in a collective fueled by art, history and desire.
-It is for humankind to create, to make stuff, this passion is innate an attribute of our total DNA.
+Events influences authority in a collective of light and consciousness fueled by art, history and desire.
+It is for humankind to create and make stuff, such passion is an innate attribute to our total DNA.

-It is early morning Saturday, the customary hard light and morning din has been turned down, not many moving vehicles and thunderous garbage trucks banging their way into an otherwise sonorous hell on Wall and Boyd streets.
+It is early Saturday morning, the customary hard light lingered among echoes of the flower market on sixth and Maple Streets.
+The usual city din is turned down, not many moving vehicles around.
+A breath of fresh air, the decibels of ageing garbage trucks bangs has taken the weekend off, gone are their sonorous hell on Wall and Boyd streets.